SRF Post-doctoral Fellowship Application Guidelines

 2. Complete the application according to the above guidelines.

-3. Copy the completed application onto a CD, DVD, flash drive or other removable media.
-You may prefer to create a PDF copy of your application and then save it on the removable media.
+3. Copy the completed application onto a flash drive or other removable media.
+You may prefer to create a PDF copy of your application and then save it on the flash drive or other removable media.

 4. Print and Sign the completed application.

-5. Ship by overnight carrier one (1) hardcopy of the signed, completed application, research proposal, relevant appendix material, three letters of recommendation and one (1) copy on CD, DVD or other removable media to:
+5. Ship by overnight carrier two (2) hardcopies of the signed, completed application, research proposal, relevant appendix material, three letters of recommendation and one (1) flash drive or other removable media to:

 Scleroderma Research Foundation